DATA-606-SPRING-2023-TUE/Karthik_DATA606/src/README.md

-## Pyhton notebook of the final project.
+## Python notebook of the final project.